From 'historic' deals to climate protest: Top moments that defined COP28 in Dubai

 The UAE laid the ground with a whopping $100 million contribution, and a total of $792 million has been pledged to date to support those on the front lines of the climate crisis.
 The Emirates immediately scored in Round 1.

 We spoke with climate activists.
 They made it clear that climate justice and protecting human rights are connected.
-Around 2,000 of them march on COP28 grounds calling for immediate ceasefire in Gaza.
+Around 2,000 of them marched on COP28 grounds calling for immediate ceasefire in Gaza.

 "It will be the height of hypocrisy if we call for just transition to clean energy if people are actually dying in refugee camps and hospitals, or we see our lands laid to waste in ashes and painted by blood,” noted US-based Palestinian poet and activist Tariq Luthun said.